 At Brandeis University, you can take advantage of a number of funding resources both during your tenure as a student and beyond.
 Opportunities include:

-Hiatt's WOW program awards stipends to Brandeis undergraduates who pursue unpaid summer internships.
+Hiatt's WOW fellowship program is a highly competitive program that awards stipends to Brandeis undergraduates who pursue unpaid summer internships.
 Hiatt offers several types of WOW Fellowships:

-- Judith Cossin Berkman '59 Endowed Internship Fund in Social Work ($5000 stipend)
+- Judith Cossin Berkman '59 Endowed Internship Fund in Social Work ($5000 stipend 1 available annually)

-- Science WOW ($3000 stipend) for internships in lab sciences and technical writing
+- Science WOW ($3000 stipend, 1 available in 2013) for internships in lab sciences and technical writing

-- Alexander P. Heckler/Governor Ann Richards Internship Fund ($3500 stipend) for political internships in Washington, D.C.
+- Alexander P. Heckler/Governor Ann Richards Internship Fund ($3500 stipend, 1 available in 2013) for political internships in Washington, D.C.

 Brandeis offers a variety of ways to financially support internship experiences.Please refer to the list below to find Brandeis funding sources that best match your needs and criteria.
 Some funding is based on type of experience including undergraduate research and study abroad, others are based on particular fields including politics and women’s and gender studies, and others are focused on geographic location including the India Initiative.